-We want to meet you where you are.
+We want to meet you where you are, and inturn we ask you to meet us where we are.
 That means not only in your faith journey but where you are literally.
 Many folks have trouble entering the building that is referred to as "church".
 Maybe it's because of a bad experience, maybe you've never been inside before, maybe you walked away and haven't looked back, maybe you think church people are a bunch of hypocrites.
-At St Mark's we feel that "church" is more than a building.
+At St. Mark's we feel that "church" is more than a building.
 Church should be what we do, not where we go.
 It's about the people.
 ALL of God's people, not just some of God's people.
 And everything should done with love.

 We extend a special welcome to those who are single, married, divorced, gay, filthy rich, dirt poor, yo no habla Ingles.
 We extend a special welcome to those who are crying new-borns, skinny as a